Home » Recipes » By Course » Baked Goods » Quick Brazilian Cheese Bread (Pão de Queijo)

 This post may contain affiliate links.
 Please see my disclosure policy.
 As an Amazon Associate I earn from qualifying purchases.

 Seriously, these Brazilian cheese balls are so incredibly crispy on the outside, gooey on the inside, and 100% addicting!
-You can enjoy it plain as a snack, or pair it with marinara sauce for a delightful appetizer!
+You can enjoy it plain as a snack, or pair it with different toppings!
 Oh, did I mention it’s naturally gluten-free and vegetarian?

 Let’s get to it!